MANSY: Generalizing Neural Adaptive Immersive Video Streaming With Ensemble and Representation Learning: Conclusion

 \ifCLASSOPTIONcaptionsoff

 \fi

-\begin{IEEEbiography}[{ }]{Duo Wu} received the B.Eng. degree from the College of Information Science and Technology, Jinan University in 2022.
-He is currently pursuing the M.Phil. degree in the School of Science and Engineering, The Chinese University of Hong Kong, Shenzhen.
-His current research interests include multimedia networking, video streaming, machine learning and foundation models. \end{IEEEbiography} \begin{IEEEbiography}[{ }]{Panlong Wu} received the B.Eng. degree from the Department of Electrical and Electronic Engineering, Southern University of Science and Technology in 2022.
+\begin{IEEEbiography}[{ }]{Duo Wu} is currently a Ph.D. student at Tsinghua University.
+He received his M.Phil. degree and B.Eng. degree from The Chinese University of Hong Kong, Shenzhen in 2024 and Jinan University in 2022, respectively.
+He has broad research interests in multimedia networking, reinforcement learning and large language models.
+He has published several first-author papers at top journals and conferences, including IEEE Transactions on Mobile Computing and ACM SIGCOMM. \end{IEEEbiography} \begin{IEEEbiography}[{ }]{Panlong Wu} received the B.Eng. degree from the Department of Electrical and Electronic Engineering, Southern University of Science and Technology in 2022.
 He is currently pursuing the Ph.D. degree in the School of Science and Engineering, The Chinese University of Hong Kong, Shenzhen.
-His current research interests include federated learning, foundation models and multimedia networking. \end{IEEEbiography} \begin{IEEEbiography}[{ }]{Miao Zhang} (Student Member, IEEE) received the B.Eng. degree from Sichuan University in 2015 and the M.Eng. degree from Tsinghua University in 2018.
-She is currently pursuing the Ph.D. degree with Simon Fraser University, Canada.
-Her research areas include cloud and edge computing and multimedia systems and applications. \end{IEEEbiography} \begin{IEEEbiography}[{ }]{Fangxin Wang}(S'15-M'20) is an assistant professor at The Chinese University of Hong Kong, Shenzhen (CUHKSZ).
+His current research interests include federated learning, foundation models and multimedia networking. \end{IEEEbiography} \begin{IEEEbiography}[{ }]{Miao Zhang} (Student Member, IEEE) received her B.Eng. degree from Sichuan University in 2015, and her M.Eng. degree from Tsinghua University in 2018.
+She is currently a Ph.D. student at Simon Fraser University, British Columbia, Canada.
+Her research areas include cloud and edge computing, and multimedia systems and applications. \end{IEEEbiography} \begin{IEEEbiography}[{ }]{Fangxin Wang}(S'15-M'20) is an assistant professor at The Chinese University of Hong Kong, Shenzhen (CUHKSZ).
 He received his Ph.D., M.Eng., and B.Eng. degree all in Computer Science and Technology from Simon Fraser University, Tsinghua University, and Beijing University of Posts and Telecommunications, respectively.
 Before joining CUHKSZ, he was a postdoctoral fellow at the University of British Columbia.
 Dr. Wang's research interests include Multimedia Systems and Applications, Cloud and Edge Computing, Deep Learning, and Distributed Networking and System.
 He leads the intelligent networking and multimedia lab (INML) at CUHKSZ.
 He has published more than 50 papers at top journal and conference, including INFOCOM, Multimedia, VR, ToN, TMC, IOTJ, etc. He was selected in the 8th Young Elite Scientist Sponsorship Program, CUHKSZ Presidential Young Scholar, and a recipient of SFU Dean's Convocation Medal for Academic Excellence.
 He serves as an associate editor of IEEE Transactions on Mobile Computing, TPC chair of IEEE Satellite 2023, TPC member of IWQoS, ICC, BigCom and reviewer of many top conference and journals, including INFOCOM, ToN, TMC, JSAC, etc. \end{IEEEbiography}